DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-25-the-relationship-between-recruitment-cycles-and-academic-years.md

 |1 January and 31 March|1 January to 31 December|
 |1 April and 30 June|1 April to 31 March|
 |1 July and 31 July|1 July to 30 June|

+For postgraduate teaching apprenticeships (PGTA), the academic year may start as early as 1 June.